srevenant/nginx-saas-regional/README.md

 ### Reference the docker-compose.xml

-You can bring in data volumes.
+You can bring in data volumes

-# Todo:

- * read-only with docker-compose